 Our staff have personally visited with government officials and traveled throughout the country, seeing some of the finest care and orphan facilities in the world.
 Our adoption facilitator has over 25 years experience in Hungarian adoptions.
 He is well known throughout the country as a specialist in both process and accommodations and has years of good relations at the US Embassy (known on a first name basis).
 Our Lifeline team also utilizes the services of what many consider to be the top children’s doctor in the country (she has a great love and passion for orphaned children, particularly those with special needs, and is expert in her field).
 Our Hungary Coordinator has been a social worker with Lifeline for over 20 years and has successfully assisted scores of families in their adoption process.
 We would love the opportunity to partner with you in your adoption journey.
-Please call Jana or Stephanie 205-967-0811 for more information.
+Please call Stephanie Betsch or Jana Lombardo at 205-967-0811 for more information.

 Welcome To Hungary